 This sprawling 7800-acre park in West Houston features a playground for the kids, a shooting range, picnic spots, and miles of trails, some paved and some unpaved.
 Grab your hiking shoes or bicycle and spend the day exploring the outdoors.

-Get outdoors and walk the over five miles of trails in this fabulous nature experience.
+Get outdoors and walk the over five miles of trails in this fabulous, pet-friendly nature experience.

 Located in the heart of Bellaire, Nature Discovery Center in Russ Pitman Park is an excellent place to take the kiddos.
 With nature story time every Wednesday, plus camps and classes, the discovery center has something for kids of every age.